CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-Commands.md

   <vrf-id>           VRF
   <neighbor-id>      Peer ID

-### Atrributes
+### Attributes

-  maximum            Limit on number of prefixes of specific address-family
+  maximum            Limit on number of prefixes of specific address-family that can be received from the peer.
+By default, there is no limit

-                     that can be received from the peer.
-By default, there is no limit reestablish-wait   Specifes the time in seconds to wait before establishing the BGP session again with the peer.
+  reestablish-wait   Specifes the time in seconds to wait before establishing the BGP session again with the peer.
 Defaults to 'auto', which will use standard BGP timers and processing.
-This would typically be 2-3 seconds. warning-only       If 'on', it means to only generate a warning syslog if the number of received prefixes exceeds the limit, do not bring down the BGP session. warning-threshold  Percentage of the maximum at which a warning syslog is generated
+This would typically be 2-3 seconds.

+  warning-only       If 'on', it means to only generate a warning syslog if the number of received prefixes exceeds the limit, do not bring down the BGP session.

+  warning-threshold  Percentage of the maximum at which a warning syslog is generated.

 ## nv set vrf <vrf-id> router bgp neighbor <neighbor-id> address-family ipv4-unicast prefix-limits inbound warning-threshold 1-100

 ### Usage